ThunderFly-aerospace/docs/instruments/TF-G2/index.md

 ### Electric field monitoring

 The charged particles present in thunderstorms create strong electric fields, which can be detected and monitored by [THUNDERMILL01 sensor](/avionics/THUNDERMILL01).
-The TF-G2 autogyro, equipped with this sensor, can navigate challenging weather conditions and provide, real-time data on the strength and spatial distribution of the electric fields.
+The TF-G2 autogyro, equipped with this sensor, can navigate challenging weather conditions and provide real-time data on the strength and spatial distribution of the electric fields.
 This UAV-autogyro technology offers a unique, mobile platform to safely investigate these intense electrical phenomena.

 ![TF-G2 with installed THUNDERMILL electric field sensor](https://raw.githubusercontent.com/ThunderFly-aerospace/TF-G2/4s/doc/img/TF-G2_THUNDERMILL.jpg)

 ### Ionizing radiation monitoring

 Ionizing radiation monitoring in the atmosphere involves detecting and quantifying radioactive particles using specialized devices like semiconductor-based ionizing radiation [AIRDOS03](/avionics/AIRDOS03) spectrometer and dosimeter.
 This instrument measures the intensity and spectral distribution of ionizing radiation, such as alpha, beta, gamma, and X-ray emissions that can originate from natural sources or human activities.
-The compact semiconductor-based devices allows for detection and quantification of radiation intensity.
+The compact semiconductor-based devices allow for the detection and quantification of radiation intensity.
 Monitoring atmospheric ionizing radiation for assessing environmental radiation hazards, managing nuclear emergencies, and supporting research in fields such as meteorology, geology, and climate science.